How Many School Shootings in America? What Can Be Done?

 Defining and Understanding School Shootings

-Conversations around school safety have become linked with the prevalence of school shootings, a term that, despite its frequent usage, lacks a universally accepted definition
+Conversations around school safety have become linked with the prevalence of school shootings, a term that, despite its frequent usage, lacks a universally accepted definition.

 The lack of consensus on what defines a ‘school shooting’ not only complicates the understanding of such incidents, but also affects the way they are recorded and reported.
 The complexity of defining a school shooting is because of the varying scenarios under which these tragic events occur.
-Many shootings extend beyond classroom walls to include school-sponsored events and sporting activities.
+Many shootings extend beyond classroom walls to include school- sponsored events and sporting activities.

-However, this definition is focused on an individual actively engaged in killing or attempting to kill in a populated area of the school, but does not encompass all instances of gun violence on school property.
+Statistics from the FBI indicate that there were 42 “active shooter” incidents from 2000-2018 at schools that serve children in Pre-K through 12th grade.
+However, this definition is focused on an individual actively engaged in killing or attempting to kill in a populated area of the school but does not encompass all instances of gun violence on school property.
+For example, an ABC News analysis of 2019 revealed more than two dozen school shootings, many of which did not meet the FBI’s criteria but nonetheless had significant impacts on their communities.1

 The National Center for Education Statistics, our primary data source, offers a broader understanding of these incidents.
 However, the inconsistency in defining a school shooting means that different sources will report different numbers.
+This ambiguity raises several questions:

 • Should a shooting at a school-sponsored sporting event be classified in the same category as one occurring within a school building?